Year 4 Times Tables Test Explained For Parents: Multiplication Tables Check FAQs

 The Year 4 Times Tables Test, known by the government and schools as the Year 4 Multiplication Tables Check, is an annual check that Year 4s in England and Wales have a good level of times tables knowledge.
 Each child’s results will be known to the school and the government will have a national picture.
 However there will be no publication of a school’s times table tests results and they will not be one of a school’s accountability measures.

-The Year 4 Times Tables Test is an online test with 25 questions; children must answer each question within 6 seconds so the whole test will take less than 5 minutes.
+The Year 4 Times Tables Test is an online test with 25 questions; children must answer each question within a 6 seconds time limit so the whole test will take less than 5 minutes.

 Why is the government introducing this Multiplication Tables Check?